 Planning ahead is a key factor in nutrition success.
 In fact, meal planning can improve nutritional balance and variety, as well as decrease the risk of becoming overweight, according to the International Journal of Behavioral Nutrition and Physical Activity.

-It’s hard to make healthy food choices when faced with so many options at a restaurant or grocery store, but walking in there with a can minimize the temptation.
-Work with clients to write a weekly grocery list and teach them strategies for choosing healthier foods at a restaurant.
+It’s hard to make healthy food choices when faced with so many options at a restaurant or grocery store, but walking in there with a plan can minimize the temptation.
+Work with clients to write a weekly grocery list and teach them strategies for selecting healthier foods at a restaurant.

 Swap out Refined Carbohydrates for Whole Grains